kitschpatrol/yanki/readme.md

 For type safety, access to Anki-Connect is managed through my wrapper library, [yanki-connect](https://github.com/kitschpatrol/yanki-connect).

 Behind the scenes, Yanki creates new note type models to match the four default Anki types.
 It keeps track of the notes it has ownership of via a hidden `YankiNamespace` field in each note.

+Linux testing was performed on a Debian 12 arm64 virtual machine.
+Anki does not officially support arm64 linux, but a [workaround](https://github.com/ankitects/anki/issues/2302#issuecomment-1374374155) was able to get Anki up and running.

 ### Other projects